 you will meet two versions of myself.
 I tell

-each story from the point of view of my age back in
+each story from the point of view back in

 the days when I was young and stupid.
 However,

-if the story is important, periodically my older
+if the story involves a potential example of Fate, my older

-self will break in to explain what I came to
+self will usually break in to explain what I came to

 understand as my life progressed.